 If you are seeing any of these as gap areas, it means it is time to review your user experience.
-Over the next couple weeks we will be giving insight into user centric design and creating a user experience fit for your customer centric strategy through a series of steps.
+Over the next couple of weeks we will be giving insight into user-centric design and creating a user experience fit for your customer-centric strategy through a series of steps.

 User personas are a summary representation of a site’s intended users.
 They are fictional characters developed based on primary user research.

-Checkout is a great example of a linear, step-by-step experience which requires developing various flows (e.g., existing customer flow, guest flow, express checkout flow, etc.).
-Developing the flows upfront allows the project team to uncover all the business and customer related details & requirements early on in the process.
+Checkout is a great example of a linear, step-by-step experience that requires developing various flows (e.g., existing customer flow, guest flow, express checkout flow, etc.).
+Developing the flows upfront allows the project team to uncover all the business and customer-related details & requirements early on in the process.

-By precisely mapping out key user tasks, understanding the core processes and watching actual user behavior you are fulfilling one piece to the user experience puzzle.
+By precisely mapping out key user tasks, understanding the core processes, and watching actual user behavior you are fulfilling one piece to the user experience puzzle.
 Next, you will want to work on designing the experience to maximize efficiencies in their given tasks.
-We will discuss wireframes and design concepts next week in part two of Creating a User Experience Fit for Your Customer Centric Strategy.
+We will discuss wireframes and design concepts in part two of Creating a Customer-Centric User Experience in 2020.